 Private Activity Bonds.
 Private activity bonds are special revenue bonds used to finance private entities.
 For example, a municipality may issue bonds to finance a new factory to improve its local economy or to enable a college or university, not-for-profit organization or hospital to construct new or expanded facilities.
 The municipality would lend the proceeds to the company or other entity, and the company or other entity would agree to make loan payments sufficient to repay the bonds.
 The bonds would be payable solely from the borrower's loan payments, and not from any other revenues of the municipality.
 Therefore, any default on the loan normally would result in a default on the bonds.
-The interest on many types of private activity bonds is subject to the federal alternative minimum tax ("AMT").
+The interest on many types of private activity bonds is subject to the federal alternative minimum tax ("AMT") for a non-corporate shareholder.
 The Funds may invest in bonds subject to the federal AMT.
 Each Fund is limited by its fundamental investment limitation in the amount it can invest in securities that may be subject to federal AMT (see "Investment Objectives and Limitations").

 Anticipation Notes.
 Anticipation notes are securities issued in anticipation of the receipt of taxes, grants, bond proceeds, or other municipal revenues.
 These may be in the form of bond anticipation notes, tax anticipation notes, tax and revenue anticipation notes, and revenue anticipation notes.
 For example, many municipalities collect property taxes once a year.
-Such municipalities may issue tax anticipation notes at the end of their fiscal year, either with collected taxes or proceeds from newly issued notes or bonds.
+Such municipalities may issue tax anticipation notes to fund their operations prior to collecting these taxes.
+The issuers then repay the tax anticipation notes at the end of their fiscal year, either with collected taxes or proceeds from newly issued notes or bonds.
 Bond anticipation notes are notes that are intended to be refinanced through a subsequent offering of longer term bonds.